davesade/luxtrain/README.md

 Next we have to commit our changes, to really let Git know, that our work with help.txt file is done.
 ```
 git commit -m "First commit"
--> [master (root-commit) c032da3] First commit
+ [master (root-commit) c032da3] First commit
  1 file changed, 1 insertion(+)
  create mode 100644 help.txt
 ```
 >**Tip:** Consider commit messages as important part of your workflow.
 It WILL greatly help, when tracking changes in the past.

 #### <i class="icon-upload"></i> Publish a document
 Let's say we are happy with out work, so it's time to publish our work on main server.
-To do that, we have to add remote location.
+To do that, we have to add remote location, by default called **origin**.
 In our example, let's use public GitHub.com, but it works the same also for GitHubEnterprise.

 ```
 git remote add origin https://github.com/davesade/luxtrain
 ```
 >**Tip:** In Git vocabulary, "origin" indicates default place for your future commits, which is shared by whole team usually.
 You can have multiple remotes set by the way, if you push your code to multiple servers, i.e. Heroku Git.

+>**IMPORTANT:** You have to prepare empty repository on server in advance!
+That is usually not a big deal and if you follow instructions on webgui properly, it will actually show you all commands you have to do on your workstation, to push data from your local PC.

 Last thing to do is actually to push our changes.
 That follow this syntax:
 ```
 git push [remote] [branch]
 ```
 Branch?
-What is branch?
+What is a branch?
 It is important part of your development strategy and we will talk about it later.
-To make it simple now, let' continue.
+To make it simple now, let's continue.
 In case you are not sure, you can simply list all branches in your repository.
 By default, you should see a master branch.
 ```
 git branch
-->*master
+*master
 ```
 Asterix indicates your current branch.
 In case you have too many branches to look around, you can use also status command:
 ```
 git status
-->On branch master
+On branch master
 nothing to commit, working directory clean
 ```
 Alright, so finally now we can push our work to the server!
 ```
 git push origin master
-->
 Username for 'https://github.com': davesade.42@gmail.com
 Password for 'https://davesade.42@gmail.com@github.com':
 Counting objects: 3, done.